HowDoIGitHelp/CMSC23MDNotes/mdNotes/logic_programming/logic_programming_basics.md

 The reasoning is obvious since both cannot be true at the same time and is therefore a contradiction.
 But also, you can apply existential generalization and DeMorgan's Theorem converting $\neg z(a) \equiv \exists X \neg z(X) \equiv \neg \forall X z(X)$.

-From here you can simply solve for the satisfiability of the formula using the previous methods discuss.
+From here you can simply solve for the satisfiability of the formula using the previous methods discussed.
-But we can also apply resolution/modus tollens to simplify the formula into the following.
+But we can also apply resolution/modus tollens to simplify the formula into a contradiction.
 Here we resolve away the complements $\neg z(a)$ and $\forall X z(X)$.

 $$